palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ## Installation on Linux:

 conda is the recommended package manager.
+If 'conda' is not not found or root previliage is required,

-If 'conda' is not not found or root previliage is required, you can download anaconda: https://www.anaconda.com/products/individual to your home directory.
+you can download anaconda: https://www.anaconda.com/products/individual to your home directory.
 Then, install the package: https://docs.anaconda.com/anaconda/install/

-create a conda environment with specific versions of numpy and python :
+create a conda environment with specific version of numpy and python:

 ```
-conda create -n "env name" python=3.7 numpy=1.18.1.
+conda create -n "env name" python=3.7 numpy=1.18.1
 ```

 copy the project to the local directory of choice: